Meyer Lansky: Gambling operations, 1929–1945

 There was also an absolute rule of integrity concerning the games and wagers made within their establishments.
 Lansky's "carpet joints" in Florida and elsewhere were never "clip joints", where gamblers were unsure whether the games were rigged.
 Lansky ensured that the staff administering the games were of high integrity.

-World War II involvement, 1938–1945
+With Carlos Marcello of Louisiana and Frank Costello of New York he was a partner in the New Southport and Beverly Club casinos of Jefferson Parish, Louisiana.

+Opposing Nazi activity in America 1938–1941

-In the 1930s, Lansky and his gang stepped outside their usual criminal activities to break up rallies held by the pro-Nazi German-American Bund.
-He recalled a particular rally in Yorkville, a German neighborhood in Manhattan, that he and 14 associates disrupted:
+With the election of Hitler as the Chancellor of Germany in 1933, the influence and membership of the Nazi party grew.
+Soon after, the influence of the Nazi party spread to America, mostly among German immigrants, who formed the organization Friends of New Germany (FONG).
+In 1936, FONG was succeeded by the German American Bund, with increased Nazi activity including rallies, marches and demonstrations.
+At the request of the New York Judge and former Congressman Nathan Perlman, Lansky and his gang stepped outside their usual criminal activities to break up rallies held by the pro-Nazi German-American Bund.
+He recalled a particular rally in Yorkville, a German neighborhood in Manhattan, that he and 14 associates disrupted, on April 20, 1938:

 The stage was decorated with a swastika and a picture of Adolf Hitler.
 The speakers started ranting.
 There were only fifteen of us, but we went into action.
 We threw some of them out the windows.
 Most of the Nazis panicked and ran out.
 We chased them and beat them up.
 We wanted to show them that Jews would not always sit back and accept insults.

+When Judge Perlman offered to pay Lansky for his services, he declined: "I am a Jew, and I feel for the Jews in Europe who are suffering.
+They are my brothers".

+World War II involvement, 1941–1945

-When Judge Nathan D. Perlman offered to pay Lansky for his services, he declined:I am a Jew, and I feel for the Jews in Europe who are suffering.
-They are my brothers.During World War II, Lansky was instrumental in helping the Office of Naval Intelligence (ONI)'s Operation Underworld, in which the government recruited criminals to watch out for German infiltrators and submarine-borne saboteurs.
+During World War II, Lansky was instrumental in helping the Office of Naval Intelligence (ONI)'s Operation Underworld, in which the government recruited criminals to watch out for German infiltrators and submarine-borne saboteurs.
 Lansky helped arrange a deal with the government via a high-ranking United States Navy official that secured Luciano's release from prison; in exchange, the Mafia provided security for the warships being built along the docks in New York Harbor.
 German submarines were sinking Allied ships in great numbers along the eastern seaboard and the Caribbean coast, and there was great fear of attack or sabotage by Nazi sympathizers.
 Lansky connected the ONI with Luciano, who reportedly instructed Joseph Lanza to prevent sabotage on the New York waterfront.
+Lansky was given an ONI contact code number and introduced ONI to John M. Dunn and Jeremiah Sullivan of the International Longshoremen's Association.
+After Lansky's death, a Medal of Freedom, which possibly had been secretly awarded to him for his deal with the ONI, was found amongst his possessions.